Tuesday, 22 May 2012

 Karl left for New Zealand on the Sebastopol arriving in May 1863.
 In one of the Meng letters from 1863 it is mentioned that Peter Schneider is coming to New Zealand in 3/4 of a year along with Franz Schmitt.
 Peter was learning English, obviously to get ready for life in New Zealand.
 Peter asked Karl in the letter about a tailor’s job in New Zealand.
 It seems that if he had a job lined up his parents would pay for his trip out.

-We don’t know what ship Peter took to New Zealand, but he did arrive here and set himself up as a tailor in Christchurch and was, we think, quite successful.
+Peter set himself up as a tailor in Christchurch and was, we think, quite successful.

-Elise Katharina Ellenberger collected notecards from people she met and there was one from Peter Schneider dated 14-07-1865 in Christchurch so it seems likely he had arrived by this date.
+Elise Katharina Ellenberger collected notecards from people she met and there was one from Peter Schneider dated 14-07-1865 in Christchurch.
 The notecard read as follows:

 bleib dem treu!
 Den Du erkoren